PranavaSinghal/snake-game-RL/README.md

 # Project for Summer of Code 2021 - Snake AI

-## Building the classic snake game using python pygame and making it intelligent with rinforcement learning
+## Building the classic snake game using python pygame and making it intelligent with reinforcement learning

 As of now, the project is in its initial stages with only a basic snake game, no reinforcement learning involved.
 The _objective_ is to collect as many apples as possible without making the snake crash into the walls or itself.
 The _game controls_ are the arrow keys.